ramanathanlab/funcx-openfold/README.md

 **Commands**:

-* `register`: Register funcX OpenFold function and output...
+* `register`: Register funcX OpenFold function and output the --function UUID.
-* `run`: Submit an OpenFold job to the cluster to fold...
+* `run`: Submit an OpenFold job to the cluster to fold --fasta with a registered --function UUID.
-* `status`: Check the status of the a funcX task given...
+* `status`: Check the status of the a funcX task given the --task-id.

 ## `register`